 1) A current - carrying wire produces a magnetic field around it.

-2) A time-changing magnetic field induces a voltage in a coil of wire if it passes through that coil (transformer action).

-3) A current-carrying wire in the presence of a magnetic field has a force induced on it (motor action).
+- 2) A time-changing magnetic field induces a voltage in a coil of wire if it passes through that coil (transformer action). - Primary windings soft iron has a force induced on it (motor action).